nikhilmadhu/otd/README.md

 >> - 'Customer Zip Code' and 'longitude/latitude' have a very high correlation.
 Removing the former

-#### and after these adjustements, the final set of fairly independent features were arrived at
+#### and after these adjustements, the final set of features were arrived at
 ![corr_matrix_final](images/corr_matrix_final.png)

 #### Final dataset